Lansinoh Moms' Club

 One of the first things you think when you find out you are expecting twins is, “how am I going to nurse both babies at once?”
 Although you will probably have to nurse each baby individually in the beginning to get the hang of it, doubling up can save a lot of time.

-There are a lot of logistics to think of before breastfeeding twin babies, including the nursing positions that work best with two babies at once.
+There are a lot of breastfeeding twins tips and tricks to consider, including the nursing positions that work best with two babies at once.
 Here are some tandem twin nursing positions that work well with two:

 - The Football Hold.
 The football hold is typically the easiest way to start tandem nursing your twin babies, especially tiny newborns.
 This is because you are able to support both of their heads a little better with your hands, while helping guide them onto the nipple.
 You can also see what their mouth is doing, in case you have to adjust their latch.
 A newborn’s neck control is not very strong, and at this age they need a lot of help being positioned and supported during breastfeeding.
 The football hold is the position where you place each baby’s feet near your elbow and ribs, and their head is at your breast.
 Your baby will be positioned on their side comfortably resting on your twin-size nursing pillow.
 Once your babies grow a little bigger, this position may be a little more difficult because their feet will reach the back of the chair or sofa that you are sitting on.

 - The Cradle Hold.
 The cradle hold is when you cradle your baby in your arm, with their head at your breast, their body laying on your arm, and their feet, or legs, in your hands.
 This is a hold that you would typically use for a newborn, if you didn’t have the support from a nursing pillow.
 Although the cradle hold is a little more difficult with two babies because your arms are both being used, this position can be done, especially if you have help with someone passing your babies to you.